DanielSSilva/homelab/docs/servers/Mac Mini M4.md

 ### UMT
 > UTM employs Apple's Hypervisor virtualization framework to run ARM64 operating systems on Apple Silicon at near native speeds.

-Since I'm running [[Home Assistant]]  [Home Assistant](/services/home-assistant/) on this mac, I needed a way to run it in a VM.
+Since I'm running [Home Assistant](../services/home-assistant/index.md)  on this mac, I needed a way to run it in a VM.
 I've decided to try UTM, as it seems to be optimized especially for the M series macs.

 #### Installation
 I installed it through the [official website](https://mac.getutm.app/)